Bloics/Portfolio-Data-Analyst-BI/README.md

 ## 🚀 Projets

-Throughout my career as a Business Intelligence Data Analyst, I have worked on various impactful projects.
+As a Business Intelligence Data Analyst, I have worked on several key themes, ranging from sales analysis to operations optimization.
-I have utilized my skills in data collection, analysis, and visualization to provide actionable insights and support data-driven decision-making processes.
-My experience includes developing and implementing data models, creating interactive dashboards, and conducting in-depth analysis to uncover trends and patterns.
-I have collaborated with cross-functional teams to ensure the successful delivery of projects and continuously strive to enhance my technical expertise and business acumen.
+I have used BI tools to create data models, produce interactive visualizations, and generate actionable insights.
+My experience includes collaborating with various teams to ensure project success and deliver measurable value to the organization.

 <p align="center">
     <img src="Images/Icone_Projet/Carte_formationVost.PNG" alt="MindMaps" width="1000" height="700">